erroronline1/qualitymanagement/readme.md

 ## external documents in force.xlsm
 ![external documents in force](assets/xlsm_externaldocuments.png)

-tl;dr: this list serves as an overview of acknowledged external documents in use as well as the interface for the assistants document module on save.

 this list contains external documents in force and can contain other file lists. beside having them registered you can export these as well to [the assistant](#document-lookup) on saving. while inserting links as registration there might be relative paths. this can be tweaked within the code where you can assign replacements to tidy things up. adding another sheet of file categories is easily done by adding another collection within the code, alter the sheet name and pass the collection to the export sub. remember to register the data-export to the assistants module as well. you can define alternative search terms as well as descriptions to filenames or urls to be displayed in the assistant in case the original files and urls lack a meaningful name.